DeadLeavez/MISC/Performance.md

     "groundzero": 16
 }
 ```
 For donuts I have these settings on all 3 live-like.
-I recommend similiar settings on the presets you use.
+I recommend similar settings on the presets you use.

  ``/BepInEx/Plugins/dvize.Donuts/ScenarioConfig.json``
 ```json